 Hot Springs is a very small city located in the state of South Dakota.
 With a population of 3,590 people and just one neighborhood, Hot Springs is the 33rd largest community in South Dakota.
-Much of the housing stock in Hot Springs was built prior to World War II, making it one of the older and more historic cities in the country.
+Hot Springs has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hot Springs is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hot Springs is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Hot Springs who work in food service (16.97%), management occupations (14.97%), and maintenance occupations (8.12%).